ZADSoft/ZADSoft/README.md

 + Not to mention the obilgatory Web Site stuff many of us get involved in
 + Private contract work when the occasion rises

+Being a full stack developer my primary development languages these days are VB.Net and C#; SQL server databases; throw in supporting technologies like HTML / ASP.Net / Javascript / XML / JSON / CSS etc. But always trying to learn as that is what us Engineers do.

+I'm new on GitHub (2024) as projects I've contributed to over the years have slowly moved over here so about time I did too.
+I'll also be slowing moving some of my own stuff over here and making some Public.

 <!--
 **ZADSoft/ZADSoft** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.